rmi-mobility-data-science/replicaEVSE/docs/notes.md

 * loop the years and outputs so we can get this done as fast as possible
 * ~~get matt to figure out charging numbers~~

 ---

-### Changes to model based on dwell time
-    if public:
-        if dwell time < 60(?) mins,
-            80% DCFC bimonial
-        else:
-            80% L2

----